aveen007/LaserWeldMonitor/README.md

 ## Overview

 <overview>
-LaserWeldMonitor provides post-processing and analysis tools for computer vision, spectrograms, and thermograms.
-It offers capabilities for converting masks to polygons, analyzing spectrograms, processing thermograms, defect prediction, and YOLO object detection training.
-This project caters to professionals working in various domains of computer vision and image analysis.
+LaserWeldMonitor is a software project that focuses on post-processing, analysis, and training tasks in computer vision, spectrograms, and thermograms.
+It provides essential functionalities for converting masks to polygons, analyzing spectrograms, processing thermographic images, and training object detection models.
+This project caters to professionals working in the domains of computer vision, spectrograms, and thermograms.
 </overview>

 ---